World's Largest Ball of Twine

 Giant twine balls are rare.
 The four largest that we know of are in Kansas, Minnesota, Wisconsin, and at the Ripley's Believe it or Not Museum in Branson, Missouri (Elsewhere in Missouri is the smaller World's Largest Ball of String).

-The Branson museum shelters the usual hodge-podge of Ripley's oddities: a two-headed calf, a full-size stagecoach made of toothpicks, a shoe once owned by the world's tallest man.
+The Branson museum shelters the usual hodge-podge of Ripley's oddities: a two-headed calf, a full-size stagecoach made of toothpicks, the world's largest roll of toilet paper, a shoe once owned by the world's tallest man.
 It's the twine ball that makes the place unique.

 According to museum manager John Dixon, the building was actually built around the ball.
 "We'd have to take the roof off to get it out of here."